Have a Latex Allergy? Here Are 4 Safe Non-Latex Condom Options

 If you rely on condoms, latex allergies can bring your sex life to a painful halt.
 An expert offers safe alternatives.

 Latex is a milky fluid from the rubber tree.
 It’s the main source of natural rubber.
 But if you’re like a lot of people, wearing latex gloves can make your hands itch.
 For others, latex exposure can ignite a full-blown allergic reaction.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Mucus membrane exposure to a condom in a woman with latex allergy could provoke a serious systemic reaction,” he says.
+“Mucus membrane exposure to a condom in a woman with latex allergy could provoke a serious systemic reaction,” he explains.

 True latex allergies are even more rare.
 But they cause a more severe response.
-You may notice itching, hives and swelling.
+If you’re experiencing an allergic reaction to latex, you may notice itching, hives and swelling.
 You may also have difficulty breathing and feel like your throat is closing up.